sidp/iframes/README.md

-# sidp/iframes
+# @sidp/iframes

 Give control of the parent window in an iframed page.
 Works cross-domain by utilizing the postMessage API.
-It is under development and the following documentation is describing future functionality.
+It is under development and things might still break.

-## Proposed API
+## API

 In the parent document: